phonometrica/phonometrica/docs/index.rst

 Phonometrica runs on all major platforms (Windows, macOS and GNU/Linux) and is freely available under the terms of the GNU General Public License (version 3 or later).
 The latest version of Phonometrica can be downloaded from https://phonometrica.github.io.
 If you encounter any problem or bug, please write to the authors.

-**Note: Phonometrica is currently under development and is not yet usable.**

 Download
 ========